-Luckily, there are ways to use Windows desktop programs on a Chromebook — either running them remotely on an existing Windows system or getting your hands dirty in developer mode and running them on your Chromebook itself.
+Luckily, there are ways to use Windows desktop programs on a Chromebook: either running them remotely on an existing Windows system, through various Android workarounds, or getting your hands dirty in developer mode and running them on your Chromebook itself.

 Google’s Chrome OS is meant to be a lightweight operating system, so why not embrace that?
-The recommended way to run Windows software on your Chromebook is to run that Windows software on a remote computer and access it remotely.
-There are two different approaches you can take here:
+We recommend running Windows software on your Chromebook by accessing a remote Windows computer and doing it there.
+There are two different approaches you can take.

-Use Your Own Windows Computer: If you already have a Windows computer — such as a Windows desktop that’s not too portable — you can use it to run your Windows software.
-Install Google’s Chrome Remote Desktop app on your Chromebook and enable remote connections.
-You’ll be able to connect to your Windows desktop from your Chromebook — or any other computer running Chrome — and view your Windows desktop in a browser tab, allowing you to work with Windows applications from your Chromebook.
-Chrome Remote Desktop isn’t the only option — there are ways to access remote RDP and VNC servers from Chrome OS, too.
+Access Your Own Windows Computer: If you already have a Windows computer, you can access it remotely and use it to run your Windows software.
+You can do this using Google’s Chrome Remote Desktop beta webapp.
+You’ll be able to connect to your Windows desktop from your Chromebook (or any other computer running Chrome) and have complete control over your remote machine, allowing you to work with Windows applications.

-The downside here is that your Windows computer will have to be running all the time you need to use it.
+The downside here is that your Windows computer will have to be running at home whenever you need to access it from your Chromebook.
 It’s a convenient solution for personal use, but businesses won’t want to manage a separate Windows computer for each Chromebook user.

 As a home user, you could choose to purchase service from a company that would host a Windows desktop for you and allow you to access it remotely, but you’d probably be better off using your own Windows computer instead.

-Important: Wine won’t run on ARM Chromebooks, such as the $250 Samsung Series 3 Chromebook.
-Wine will work properly on Intel Chromebooks.
+Important: Wine in Linux won’t run on ARM Chromebooks, and the Android version only supports Windows RT apps.
+Wine should work properly on Intel Chromebooks, however.

-Whenever you want to use a Windows program, you could just switch between your Chrome OS system and typical Linux desktop with a keyboard shortcut—no need for rebooting.
+Whenever you want to use a Windows program, you could just switch between your Chrome OS system and Linux desktop with a keyboard shortcut—no need for rebooting.

 Wine isn’t perfect, so it won’t run every Windows application and may not run some applications without manual tweaking.
 Consult the Wine application database for more information about supported applications and tweaks you may need.

-Important: Typical virtual machine software like VirtualBox won’t function on ARM Chromebooks like the $250 Samsung Series 3 Chromebook.
+Important: Typical virtual machine software like VirtualBox won’t function on ARM Chromebooks.
 You’ll want to have an Intel-based Chromebook to try this out.

 Virtual machines are the heaviest way to do this, so you’ll need powerful enough hardware to drive the virtual machine software, Windows, and your desktop applications.
-Forthcoming Chromebooks with Intel Haswell processors may be able to handle this better than the current crop of Chromebooks with older processors.
-Virtual machines also take up a lot of disk space and Chromebooks have little local disk space —not a good combination.
+Newer Chromebooks modern processors may be able to handle this better than older, slower Chromebooks.
+Virtual machines also take up a lot of disk space, which Chromebooks don’t often have—not a good combination.

-Bear in mind that many programs, such as Minecraft, Skype, and Steam, are only available for Intel x86 processors and won’t run on ARM processors like the one in the $250 Samsung Chromebook.
+Bear in mind that many Linux programs, such as Minecraft, Skype, and Steam, are only available for Intel x86 processors and won’t run on devices with ARM processors..